-Alvin's work has appeared in peer-reviewed journals such as the Asian Journal of Law and Society, Journal of Human Trafficking, Asian Journal of Comparative Law, Law and Humanities, Qualitative Research Journal, and Journal of Law, Technology and Policy.
-He has been invited to speak at numerous international conferences, including the Law and Society Association Annual Meeting, Socio-Legal Studies Association Annual Conference, and Biennial Conference for Nordic Association for China Studies.
+Alvin's work has appeared in peer-reviewed journals such as the Asian Journal of Law and Society, the Journal of Human Trafficking, the Asian Journal of Comparative Law, the Journal of Law and Humanities, and the Journal of Law, Technology and Policy.
+Among the numerous international conferences to which he has presented his work are the Law and Society Association Annual Meeting, the Socio-Legal Studies Association Annual Conference, and the Nordic Association for China Studies Biennial Conference.

-Alvin was educated in Oxford, London, and Hong Kong.
+Alvin was educated in Oxford, London, and his hometown, Hong Kong.
 He holds a DPhil from the University of Oxford, an LLM from the London School of Economics and Political Science, and an LLB from the Chinese University of Hong Kong.
-Alvin is also a qualified lawyer and has previously practised law in Hong Kong.
+Alvin is also a qualified lawyer who previously practised law in Hong Kong.

 - Postdoctoral Fellow, ANU College of Law (Present)